“This is not a line”: Critical Delineation of the Coastline in Istanbul.

 The urbanization of Istanbul has often been narrated in territorial literacies.
 This project is a spatial and methodological inversion to look at the processes of urbanization from water-ward space and the material fluxion the land and water: the coastline.

-The methodology “critical delineation” uses a heterogenous cartographic and narrative media: aerial photographs, archival research of historical master plans of the port, maritime charts, maps, texts of urban history, geological history, maritime travelogues, reports of newspapers, political discourses over urban projects, site visits and personal experiences; gathered to produce a multi-scalar and nomadic lens to see the shaping of the coastline.
-The research is assembled as a glossary that debunks the hierarchies of the elements of scale, time, and actors in urban research.
+The methodology “critical delineation” uses a trans-media sources such as aerial photographs, archival research, historical master plans of the city’s port, maritime charts, maps, texts of urban history, geological history, maritime travelogues, newspaper reports, political discourse, site visits; gathered to produce a multi-scalar and kalaidescopic lens to narrate the invisible and erased landcapes of watery bodies.
+The research is assembled as a glossary that debunks the hierarchies of the elements of scale, time, and actors in urban geographic research.

 The waterfront of Istanbul is a critical urban edge that marks a human-shaped geography, whose transformation embodies an interval of crises and critique of urbanization.
 The urban projects have left an irreversibly shaped new geography on the actual terrain with displacements in the past years.
 The problem area of the study centers the project as a phenomenon that generates material dispositions and critical debates.
 The study looks for expanded temporal and spatial spans to evaluate projects and urbanization in Istanbul, with possible ways to re-think the position of humans in shaping the geographies of the land and water through a critical lens.
 Within and against the reductive hegemony of urban projects as spatial abstractions, it focuses on the deformation of the coastline demarcating the waterfront as a cartographic agent that highlights associations and material unfixites of actual space.
 By positioning the research between the object-based and the field-based rendering of urban space - between the world of architecture and urban geography - it claims a new experimental zone that weaves among the two as a contribution to the possible confrontations of architecture and urban geography for critically reviewing the processes of urbanization in Istanbul.